Posted on May 16, 2017

 Why Unrestricted Funding Makes All the Difference

 At CREDO, we donate a percentage of our revenues from mobile plans, credit cards and long distance to progressive nonprofits.
-Our members vote to determine the distribution of funds (currently more than $150,000 monthly) to three progressive nonprofit organizations.
+Our members vote to determine the distribution of funds to three progressive nonprofit organizations.
 Because neither we nor the nonprofits can anticipate every new crisis or situation, we make all funds “unrestricted.”

 We cannot overstate the importance of unrestricted, general operating funds – especially today.
 Here are some real examples of how our unrestricted giving made a difference for progressive causes.